DominicMachado/DominicMachado.github.io/docs/latn-199-f20/schedule.md

 ### Monday, October 12
 - Nepos, Prologue
-- **Homework (due before class)**: Read through Nepos' [Prologue](http://dcc.dickinson.edu/nepos-hannibal/prologus).
+- **Homework (due before class)**: Translate Nepos' [Prologue](http://dcc.dickinson.edu/nepos-hannibal/prologus).
 Jot down three things that were confusing to you in this passage.

 ***